Generic name: chlordiazepoxide (KLOR dye AZ e POX ide)

-Follow all directions on your prescription label.
+Follow the directions on your prescription label and read all medication guides or instruction sheets.
 Never use chlordiazepoxide in larger amounts, or for longer than prescribed.
-Tell your doctor if the medicine seems to stop working as well in treating your symptoms.
+Tell your doctor if you feel an increased urge to use more of chlordiazepoxide.

 What happens if I miss a dose?

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of chlordiazepoxide can be fatal if you take it with alcohol, opioid medicine, or other drugs that cause drowsiness or slow your breathing.